Report to the Commissioner

 Report to the Commissioner is a 1975 American crime drama film based on James Mills' 1972 novel.
 It involves a rookie cop (Michael Moriarty) in the New York City Police Department who is assigned a special missing person case, which in fact is meant to be a wild-goose chase to back up an undercover female police officer's role as the girlfriend of a drug dealer.

 The film was directed by Milton Katselas and features a musical score by Elmer Bernstein.
 The script is by two Oscar-winning screenwriters, Abby Mann (Judgment at Nuremberg) and Ernest Tidyman (The French Connection).
 It marked Richard Gere's film debut.

 Plot

-Beauregard "Bo" Lockley (Michael Moriarty), long-haired and thoughtful, is a new type of undercover detective in the New York Police Department.
-He is assigned to find a missing young woman (Susan Blakely), but is not told she is actually an undercover officer, whose latest assignment is to get close to a heroin dealer, Thomas 'Stick' Henderson (Tony King), upon whom the department has long been wanting to get the goods.
-Lockley finds her living with the dealer in the Times Square area of New York City.
+Beauregard "Bo" Lockley (Michael Moriarty), long-haired and thoughtful, is a new type of undercover detective in the New York City Police Department.
+He is assigned to find a missing young woman (Susan Blakely), but he is not told she is actually an undercover officer whose latest assignment is to get close to a heroin dealer, Thomas 'Stick' Henderson (Tony King), that the department has long been wanting to stop.

+Lockley finds her living with the dealer in the Times Square, area.
 Frustrated by his presence, as it jeopardizes her assignment, she arranges to meet with Lockley the following morning.
-But when she misses the appointment he goes to where she and Henderson are living, and in the confused shoot-out that follows Lockley accidentally shoots her dead.
+However, when she misses the appointment, he goes to where she and Henderson are living, and in the confused shoot-out that follows, Lockley accidentally shoots her dead.